Kartarpur Corridor: Design of Gurudwara complex

 The Gurudwara complex will have an international standard hotel, hundreds of apartments, two commercial areas and two car parking lots, border facility area, a power grid station, tourist information centre and several offices.
+It also has a 13-bedded Medical Centre founded by Dr. Umair, a known physician of town.
 Over 400 acres of land was acquired by the Pakistani government to establish the main complex and its surrounding areas.
 The main complex has been expanded 10 times from its original 4 acres to 42 acres.
 The masterplan of the complex has been prepared with visitors from countries other than India in mind.

 Construction

 In November 2018, foundation stones for the corridor were laid on the two sides of the border by Pakistan Prime Minister Imran Khan and the Indian Vice President Venkaiah Naidu respectively.

 Pakistan's Frontier Works Organization constructed 4.7 km of dedicated expressway, including an 800 metre bridge over the River Ravi.
 An immigration office was also constructed, and Gurudwara Darbar Sahib premises was expanded to accommodate the incoming pilgrims.
 The first phase of the construction of Kartarpur Corridor project was completed in early November 2019.

 Land Ports Authority of India, National Highways Authority of India and Ceigall India Ltd constructed the Indian side of the corridor.
 A State-of-the-Art Integrated check post (ICP), 3.5 km four-lane highway and a 100-metre bridge at Dera Baba Nanak were constructed.